yohanvalencia/lakekeeper/docs/docs/storage.md

 Remote signing works natively with all S3 storages that support the default `AWS Signature Version 4`.
 This includes almost all S3 solutions on the market today, including Minio, Rook Ceph and others.
 Vended credentials in turn depend on an additional "STS" Endpoint, that is not supported by all S3 implementations.
 We run our integration tests for vended credentials against Minio and AWS.
 We recommend to setup vended credentials for all supported stores, remote signing is not supported by all clients.

+Remote signing relies on identifying a table by its location in the storage.
+Since there are multiple canonical ways to specify S3 resources (virtual-host & path), Lakekeeper warehouses by default use a heuristic to determine which style is used.
+For some setups these heuristics may not work, or you may want to enforce a specific style.
+In this case, you can set the `s3-url-detection-mode` field to either `path` or `virtual-host` in your storage profile. `path` will always use the first path segment as the bucket name. `virtual-host` will use the first subdomain if it is followed by `.s3` or `.s3-`.
+The default mode is `auto` which first tries `virtual-host` and falls back to `path` if it fails.

 ### AWS
 First create a new S3 bucket for the warehouse.
 Buckets can be re-used for multiple Warehouses as long as the `key-prefix` is different.
 We recommend to block all public access.